bookofproofs/bookofproofs.github.io/_sources/history/20th-century/forsythe.md

 **George Forsythe** was a American mathematician and computer scientist who was responsible for the rapid development of computer science.

 ### Mathematical Profile (Excerpt):
-* His father, Warren Ellsworth Forsythe, was educated at Oregon Agricultural College (now Oregon State University) and the University of Michigan where he was awarded a medical degree.
-* He married DeEtta Brodie at her home in Portland Oregon in June 1914 and was employed at Pennsylvania State College when his son George was born.
-* George Elmer was named after both his grandfathers.
 * Warren Forsythe was sent to Buenos Ayres by the Rockfellar Institute to undertake medical research for two years.
 * It was in Ann Arbor that George was brought up.
 * George Forsythe attended school in Ann Arbor, graduating in spring 1933.
 * In September 1939 Alexandra Illmer, who Forsythe had known at Swarthmore, began her studies at Brown University and he helped her find suitable accommodation.
 * Soon they became close friends and decided to marry on the same day that Forsythe would graduate with his Ph.D., namely 14 June 1941.
-* On the day of his wedding, Forsythe had been awarded his doctorate for his thesis Riesz Summability Methods of Order r, for R(r)<0R(r) < 0R(r)<0, Cesaro Summability of Independent Random Variables and he published results from his thesis in several papers: Riesz summability methods of order r, for R(r)<0R(r) < 0R(r)<0 (1941); (with A C Schaeffer) Remarks on regularity of methods of summation (1942); and Cesàro summability of independent random variables (1943).
 * In the spring of 1942 Forsythe was called to undertake war work as a meteorologist at the University of California at Los Angeles.
-* Forsythe's wife joined him in Los Angeles after teaching for a year at Vassar College.
 * In the summer of 1944 they went to Washington since Forsythe had been sent to work at the Pentagon as a U.S. Army Air Corps Weatherman.
 * In 1954 the Institute for Numerical Analysis was discontinued and Forsythe, along with several other colleagues who had worked at the Institute, was given an appointment in the Mathematics Department at the University of California at Los Angeles.
 * In 1961 a Computer Science Division was set up, still as part of the Mathematics Department, led by Forsythe.